maniospas/uibb/README.md

 ## Installation

 Download and import the file *ui.bb* and the accompanying *assets* directory.
-Alternatively, add the following automation to your main file being run.
+Alternatively, add the following automation to your main file.
 Blombly's security does not allow setting permissions elsewhere.
 The `checksum="*"` argument prevents overwritting existing files.
 Remove it to check for updates on every run.